ekohrt/mtg-deck-helper-ui/README.md

 # Deck-building Tool for Magic: the Gathering
 Python UI for viewing a Magic: the Gathering decklist.
-Also includes tools for finding similar cards and deck suggestions.
+Also includes NLP tools for finding similar cards and deck suggestions.

 ![Preview image](preview_image.png?raw=true "Preview image")